ioBroker/ioBroker.repositories/README.md

 * Consider using ESLink or other JavaScript code and type checker to see errors in your code before releasing a new version.
 * The adapter etsting using Travis and/or GitHub Actions is not for us - it is for you!
 Please check it after pushing changes to GitHub and before telling it to users or publish an NPM package.
 If testing is "red" you should check the testing log to see whats broken.
 * If you like to increase testing you can start implementing adapter specific tests that always run when you push changes to GitHub.
+* You can/should use https://translator.iobroker.in/ to auto translate all relevant texts into all needed languages by providing the english text

 ## Add a new adapter to the stable repository
 1. Fork this repo and clone your fork